mikebin/hdp-demos/zookeeper/README.md

 This demo walks through a simple application which uses Zookeeper for dynamic configuration.
 One of the challenges in any application is how best to manage various configurable properties, externalizing them from the application code, and dealing with different environments (dev, test, prod, etc.).
 Zookeeper can be a useful tool for this purpose, since it provides a highly available, lightweight, centralized mechanism for storing and sharing small amounts of data across a distributed system.

 The demo application is a simple Spring Boot/AngularJS RESTful web app which retrieves a few configuration properties from Zookeeper and displays them on a web page.
 We will preload some configuration settings in Zookeeper for two different "environments" - `dev` and `test`.
-The application uses the Apache Curator framrwork as a high level abstraction over the native Zookeeper APIs: http://curator.apache.org/.
+The application uses the Apache Curator framework as a high level abstraction over the native Zookeeper APIs: http://curator.apache.org/.

 A running Zookeeper Quorum is needed for this demo.
 The instructions below were tested with HDP 2.2.